kwf37/ArchUSB/README.md

     mount /dev/sdc1 /mnt/boot/efi
     ```

 2. Double check that the `/etc/pacman.d/mirrorlist` file is set correctly, and then run `pacstrap /mnt base`.
 This effectively copies the `base` package group into the new filesystem rooted at `/mnt`, and it can be run with other packages as arguments.
 For example, if I also wanted to install the `base-devel` packagr group, I could run `pacstrap /mnt base base-devel`.
+I **highly** recommend installing a network manager here, such as the `networkmanager` package or `wpa_supplicant`.
+Both of them have good pages on the wiki, and you will not automatically connect to wifi on the new installation.

 3. Configure the system by setting up the `fstab` (file system table).
 This step is critical to get correct, and *very* easy to mess up!
 This file is super important as it automates the filesystem mounting at bootup.
 If it’s wrong, your USB won’t boot!
 Run `genfstab -U /mnt >> /mnt/etc/fstab` to generate a template fstab in `/mnt/etc/fstab`, then modify the `fstab` file to use either UUID, PARTUUID, or PARTLABEL.
 By default, it will likely use the `/dev/sdX` identifiers, but these are not persistent over reboots.
 I chose to replace them with partition labels as they are easier to type than the Universally Unique IDentifiers.
 To determine the UUID, PARTUUID, and PARTLABEL's of the different partitions, run `blkid /dev/sdx*`.
 This will run the `blkid` on all of your USB partitions, which prints out attributes of a block device, including UUID’s, PARTUUID’s, and PARTLABEL’s, if applicable. **TODO ADD EXAMPLE fstab HERE**